HCC-data-sciences-pub/TransferNet-PDO/README.md

 # TransferNet-PDO
-  This repository stores codes and related files to generate the TransfNet-PDO model describled in "Doerfler, Chen, et al. Integrating Artificial Intelligence-Driven Digital Pathology and Genomics to Establish Patient-Derived Organoids as New Approach Methodologies for Drug Response" in Head and Neck Cancer.
+  This repository stores codes and related files to generate the TransfNet-PDO model describled in "Doerfler, Chen, et al. Integrating Artificial Intelligence-Driven Digital Pathology and Genomics to Establish Patient-Derived Organoids as New Approach Methodologies for Drug Response in Head and Neck Cancer".
 2025, Oral Oncology (in press).

 <img width="2748" height="1637" alt="Fig_1 new - transfernet-pdo" src="https://github.com/user-attachments/assets/016d5006-0b0c-4dc3-94a0-65bea262e6a2" />